Skip to main content

 PUFFIN partially assembled at the MIT PSFC.

-PUFFIN is currently under construction, and you can find out about the latest progress on our News page.
+You can find out about the latest progress on PUFFIN and our other experiments at our News page.
 The PUFFIN group is grateful for funding from the NSF, the NNSA, and ARPA-E.